Techtonica/curriculum/web/html-forms.md

 ```

 #### Submit and Action for Non AJAX Form
-After the user enters the details, the data or the information is passed for further processing.
+- *Submit* : After the user enters the details which are asked, the data or the information is passed for further processing.
+Input field of type submit is taken to submit the data.

-Input field of type submit is taken to submit the data and action is specified corresponding to it.
-In case of non AJAX forms the action is GET.
+- *Action* :  and action is specified corresponding to it.
 The get request includes all the data in the URL.

 Following code, the snippet shows the illustration of the submission of the form.
 ```
 <form action="/submit_action.php" method="get">